 This tiny island in the Caribbean Sea stands as the perfect place to escape the world crisis.
-It is part of those paradisiacal destinations where we have all dreamed of escaping.
-A place whose name alone evokes adventures in exotic and fascinating landscapes.
-And in fact, this is what awaits you in this Caribbean island: turquoise waters, lush nature, and pristine beaches where you can indulge in total relaxation, as well as water sports, not to mention nightlife.
+It is part of those paradisiacal destinations where we have all dreamed of escaping, a place whose name alone evokes adventures in exotic and fascinating landscapes.
+And in fact, one thing that cannot be denied is that the beaches of Barbados are among the most beautiful in the Caribbean.

-Crane Beach is a magnificent beach of soft light sand with pink shades.
+This is a magnificent beach of soft light sand with pink shades, which is popular with honeymooners.
 It is bordered behind by tall palm trees and bathed by a beautiful turquoise sea.
 If you want to swim in these waters, you have to be very careful of the presence of strong underwater currents.

 2. Mullins Beach

-Gibbie’s is one of the quietest beaches on the island, just adjacent to the famous Mullins Beach.
+Gibbie’s beach is one of the quietest beaches in Barbados, just adjacent to the famous Mullins Beach.
 In addition, it is considered one of the least visited beaches in all of Barbados, perfect for relaxing in an atmosphere of complete peace under the Caribbean sun.

-The coast is wide and of soft sand, with incredibly calm waters ideal for long swims.
+The beach is wide and of soft sand, with incredibly calm waters ideal for long swims.
 In addition, it is perfect for practicing various water sports, including water skiing and for snorkelers.

 It is a splendid long and very wide soft sandy beach, bordered by rich vegetation that gives a pleasant natural shade.
 This is a perfect beach for swimming and even snorkeling in some areas.
 Also, due to its length, you can take long walks along its shore.

 The turtles are found about 250 meters offshore.
 Anyone who wants can swim to them and stay among them.
 There is also the possibility of being able to admire them on board small boats made available by the locals of the island.
-However, you have to move at dawn because around mid-morning, the water is literally colonized by catamarans and swimmers to whom the turtles leave the field free.
+However, I recommend moving at dawn because around mid-morning, the water is literally colonized by catamarans and swimmers to whom the turtles leave the field free.

 The waves here are moderate to medium, making it a great place for windsurfing, sailing, snorkeling, and surfing.
 For this reason, it is good to swim not too far from the shore.
 However, on the westernmost part, the waves are very small thanks to the presence of a breakwater in the water.